JingchaoZhang/JingchaoZhang.github.io/_posts/2023_09_24_AMLFS in AzHOP.md

 | **NFS v3**                  | Enabled              |
 | **SFTP**                    | Enabled              |

+- For Virtual network, select `hpcvnet` from AzHOP RG
+- For Subnets, select `netapp`
+- Create the storage account
+- Go to resource
+- Change `Allow access from: Selected networks` to `Allow access from: All networks`
 - Create a container named `home`
 - Create a container named `log`